isomerpages/moe-newtownsec/_resources/School Canteen.md

 </p>
 </li>
 </ul>
 <p>2.
-Attached the following documents together with the application form:</p>
+Attach the following documents together with the application form:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Photocopy of the NRIC (front and back)</p>